DianZzzz/DianZzzz.github.io/_finance/CFA/Wealth-Management.md

   - Fixed annuities: For each dollar invested, the insurance company will tell the investor how much income he or she will receive
   - Variable annuities: the amount of the payments varies over time based on the performance of the portfolios that the assets are invested in

+### Incorporating Growth Rate

+As long as discount rate > growth rate, the adjusted discount rate can be calculated as (1 + Discount rate)/(1 + Growth rate) − 1

+### Advanced life deferred annuity’s (ALDA’s)
+- Provide the greatest supplemental level income relative to the cost because the payments are made far in the future

 ## Tax issues